wmbenedetto/turbine.js/README.md

 So what's this `bind` stuff at the end of the other functions?
 In a nutshell, `bind` tells the function what the scope of `this` should be when it's used inside the function.

-`bind` is actually a feature of the Function prototype in ECMAScript 5 (JavaScript 1.8.5), and is supported by all modern browsers (see https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind).
+`bind` is actually a [feature](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind) of the Function prototype in ECMAScript 5 (JavaScript 1.8.5), and is supported by all modern browsers.
 In other words, everything but IE8.

 Never fear though ...
 Turbine includes an implementation of `bind`, so you can use it even in browsers that don't technically support it.